codesandbox/codesandbox-client/packages/homepage/content/articles/announcing-codesandbox-custom-templates/index.md

 ## How to make your first Template

 Creating a template from an existing sandbox is really easy!
-From an existing sandbox, pull up the editor and open up the _Project Info_ workspace in the upper left corner.
+From an existing sandbox, pull up the editor and open up _Project Info_ in the upper left corner.
 If you've just opened one of our official templates, first fork it and make some changes.

 ![Make Template from Sandbox](./images/1.gif)